DOI-USGS/ISIS3/FY19-Roadmap.md

     - :muscle: Identify how to stream new images into a project
   * Plio
     - :muscle: Solidify deploy train via conda-forge

+## Dependent Software
+  * Universal Planetary Coordinates (UPC) database
+    - :runner: Redesigning the database schema to improve search times and enable level 2 products to be included in the database
+  * [x] Map-A-Planet 2 - uses ISIS to create map projected products from derived products on demand for users from a web interface
+  * [x] Map Projection on the Web (POW) - uses ISIS to create map projected products from level 1 PDS products on demand from a web interface

 ## Summary
 Above a high level overview of the tasks targeted for ASC FY19 development have been enumerated.
 We are focusing heavily on addressing technical debt, engaging our user base, and making external development more viable.
 We anticipate that these tasks will continue into FY20 as we transition to a true open source project.
 We solicit any and all engagement from that users that we seek to serve.